janulm/deep-learning-advanced-initialization/README.md

 ## Training the models

 We provide two different python environments for training the models and running the experiments.
-The "environment_cuda" is working for us on Linux Machine with CUDA 12, the "environment_mps" works on new Apple Silicon Macbooks and uses the Apples MPS GPU acceleration.
+The "environment_cuda" is working for us on a Linux Machine with CUDA 12, the "environment_mps" works on new Apple Silicon Macbooks and uses the Apples MPS GPU acceleration.
 For specific device/cuda versions one might need to adapt the environment files.
 When running the [training file](./resnet18_training.py) all the pre-trained models required for the experiments are automatically saved in the [models](./experiment_results/models) folder.

 ## Running the experiments from the paper